-A. Employees on Standby
+1. Employees on Standby

-Employees called back while on standby shall be paid for call back duty at their straight time hourly rate, not to exceed the maximum step of the working level classification, with a guaranteed payment equivalent to two (2) hours straight time pay when the call back time worked is less than two (2) hours.
+Employees called back while on standby shall be paid for call back duty at their straight time hourly rate, not to exceed the maximum step of the working level classification, with a guaranteed payment equivalent to two (2) hours straight time pay when the call back time worked is less than two {2} hours.

-B. Employees not on Standby and Called back to Work Any employee, who is not on standby and is called back by the department during off-duty hours, shall receive a minimum of three (3) hours work time credit for any period worked less than three (3) hours.
+2. Employees not on Standby

+Any employee, who is not on standby and is called back by the department during off-duty hours, shall receive a minimum of three (3) hours work time credit for any period worked less than three (3) hours.